MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/windows-8-10/index.md

 ```

 ## Logout
-The MobileFirst Platform Foundation SDK also provides a `Logout` API to logout from a specific security check:
+The MobileFirst Foundation SDK also provides a `Logout` API to logout from a specific security check:

 ```csharp
 WorklightResponse response = await Worklight.WorklightClient.CreateInstance().AuthorizationManager.Logout(securityCheckName);